Weaving a healing network to empower survivors of sexual trauma

 As an English professor at Milwaukee’s Mount Mary University, Ann collaborated with Rachel to launch the Untold Stories Program.
 It started as a two-day writing workshop for survivors to share their experiences to find healing.
 Over time it has also helped change cultural attitudes and strengthen laws to protect — rather than punish — survivors.

 Rachel also secured humanities grants and worked with local art students to illustrate survivor stories.
 For the last five years, Untold Stories workshops have helped survivors draw strength and healing from their personal testimony.
 Still, Ann says, Rachel believed she could do more.

 Rachel’s “more” was founding LOTUS Legal Clinic, where she serves as chief executive officer.
-Her law profession colleagues volunteer their time, offering trauma-informed legal services to victims of human trafficking and gender-based violence.
+Her law profession colleagues provide trauma-informed legal services to victims of human trafficking and gender-based violence.

 Austin Reece joined the LOTUS staff in 2018 and now directs Untold Stories.
-Together, he and Rachel have facilitated writing workshops, organized art shows and poetry readings, edited Untold Stories Magazine, and accompanied survivors to the National Crime Victim’s Rights Ceremony in Washington, D.C.
+Together, he and Rachel have facilitated writing workshops, organized art shows and poetry readings, edited Untold Stories Magazine, and accompanied survivors to the National Crime Victim’s Rights Ceremony in Madison, Wis.